teararoa2022/teararoa2022.github.io/index.markdown

 <br />
 {% include homepage_map.html %}
 <br />
-We let you here follow our steps...!
+We let you [here]({% link teararoa.md %}) follow our steps...!
 Enjoy!
 (Because we will 😜)

+If you are interested in the other long hikes we did, you can find [here]({% link altavia9.md %}) some posts about the Alta Via 9 that we hiked in summer 2021 in the Dolomites, Italy, and you can find [here]({% link tmb.md %}) some posts about our partial Tour du Mont Blanc hike that we did in summer 2022.